 Take photos.
 While the veterans are busy taking pictures of the memorials, it is wonderful to have the Guardians take photos of the veteran throughout the day.
 Photos that show the veterans enjoying the sites are the ones most cherished by family and friends.
 Engage.
 You will have the opportunity and privilege of hearing firsthand accounts of the war to end all wars!
 Ask questions as appropriate and listen.
 Some of our veterans have fought in the Battle of the Bulge, survived Pearl Harbor, landed on the beaches of Normandy, stormed Iwo Jima and engaged in a multitude of notable and critical battles.
 The camaraderie of this trip will entice many to tell their stories.
 Speak with the spouse in advance of the trip.
 Many of our veterans have not been separated from their spouses for quite some time.
 It’s nice to reassure beloved husbands and wives that the veteran is in very capable hands.

+Yes, our national certification requires all guardians to receive training.
 A two-hour Guardian training session is held a week or two before the trip, normally on the day or weekend the trip orientation meeting (“Get-2-Gether”) is held.
 You will learn our safety procedures, learn how to work as a team with other guardian to assist with wheelchairs, receive tips for a successful trip, and meet the staff.
 A makeup session is normally held a couple days before departure for guardians traveling from out of state.